cybersader/awesome-cybersader/📁 07 - Cybersader Arsenal/Home Lab, Home Server/TrueNAS Scale Home Server/TrueNAS Electric Eel 24.10 Update/TrueNAS Electric Eel 24.10 Update.md

 	- DEPRECATED (Old Storage Structure) - unchecked
 	- Not using "Enable ACL" on Host Path Configuration for any of the storage components with the datasets
 	- Automatic Permissions - checked

+- Can't access - getting 302 redirect errors in logs
+	- I set the host to the local address like 10.0.0.6:9001 (or default 30047) and it worked, but not with my FQDN with the External Port set to 443 with host set to subdomain.domain.tld
+	-

 # Big Features for New Version